APACTestDrive/Container-Native-Development-with-OKE/LabGuide300.md

 ## Objectives

+This lab will introduce Wercker as our CI/CD tooling for building container native applications.
+We will start building a **kubeconfig** download tool to get you familiarise with Wercker.
+In the next lab we build on the foundation we acquired during this lab module.

 **Configure Wercker and Automate the Execution of The oke-kubconfig Download Tool**

 - Create Wercker Application
   - Fork the **oke-kubeconfig** download tool from GitHub